syamkakarla98/Machine_Learning_Course/README.md

 ## What will I learn from this course?
-* Supervised Learning
+* How to apply Supervised and Unsupervised algorithms for different applications.
+* Hands on Experience on Machine learning Algorithm.
-* Unsupervised Learning
+* Developing a project in Machine Learning domain.